Zillorz/Rba/README.md

 2 types of constants
 1. Simple constants, a u64 number, can have underscores inbetween `111_222_333`
-2. String constant, is the address of the string, `"Hello World!"`
+2. String constant, is the address of the string, `"Hello World!"`, reminder: parsed as json string, does support `\n` and other escape sequences

 Labels, any text which does not contain any of the following `",\;`